viamrobotics/docs/docs/get-started/collect-data.md

 1. Click the **Save** button in the upper right corner of the page to save your configuration.

-1. Click on the **Test** panel at the bottom of the configuration panel of the sensor.
-   Click **Get readings** to confirm you are getting readings.
+1. Click on the **Test** panel at the bottom of the configuration panel of the sensor to confirm you are getting readings.
    If you don't see the latest reading from the sensor, check that your sensor is properly wired to the board, and that the type of communication the sensor uses is enabled on the board (if applicable).

 {{% alert title="Important" color="note" %}}